-Additionally, it also has a whiter light than most products, creating more clarity.
+Additionally, it also has a whiter light than most other bulbs, creating more clarity.
 With the ample side road light, you’ll have an improved object visibility and contrast.
 It’s also what makes it legal for road use.

 These bulbs are produced by the original manufacturer.
-You can rest assured that no matter where you buy it, it will be top-quality.
+You can rest assured that no matter where you buy it, it will be up to standards.

-The SilverStar Ultra will last quite a long time and will give you a beautiful white light.
-Other halogen bulbs can do the same too, but these aren’t the regular yellow-tinted halogen lights.
+The SilverStar Ultra will last quite a long time and offer a beautiful white light.
+Other halogen bulbs can do the same too, but these aren’t the regular yellow-tinted ones you’re used to.